MikroElektronika/mikrosdk_click_v2/CONTRIBUTING.md

 * Version of SDK

-* Version of click package
+* Version of Click package
   * You can also provided the downloaded package as a file

 * Your operating system